ehamzapour/MyPortfolio/README.md

 * Project Status
 * Link to Deployed Application

+## General Information
+* Navigation bar that will navigate each tab to its link
+* Images to work with working link
+* Contact information for clients to reach the developer

 ## Technologies Used
 * HTML
 * CSS

-## General Information
-* Navigation bar that will navigate each tab to its link
-*

 ## Screenshot

 ## Project Status
 Project is: in progress